netscaler/MaxMind-GeoIP-Database-Conversion-Citrix-ADC-Format/README.md

 # Citrix-ADC-GSLB-GeoIP-Conversion-Tool
-Tool to convert Maxming GeoIP City database to Citrix ADC (NetScaler) format MaxMind GeoIP database cannot be used directly in Citrix ADC (NetScaler).
-The MaxMind GeoIP database must be converted into NetScaler formatand then loaded for IP location detection in GSLB static proximity method and other features like policies.
+Tool to convert Maxming GeoIP City database to Citrix ADC (NetScaler) format MaxMind GeoIP database cannot be used directly in Citrix ADC.
+The MaxMind GeoIP database must be converted into NetScaler format and then loaded for IP location detection in GSLB static proximity method and other features like policies.
 The script provided converts the MaxMind GeoIP2 database to NetScaler database format.

 Steps to convert GeoIP2 database to NetScaler format